metacpan/metacpan-cpan-extracted/distros/N/Net-Upwork-API/README.md

 ## Example
 In addition to this, a full example is available in the `example` directory.
-This includes `myapp.pl` that gets an access token and requests the data for applications that are not web-based applications.
+This includes `example.pl` that gets an access token and requests the data for applications that are not web-based applications.

 ## Installation